Oliver Kylington: Playing career

 Shortly before the start of the 2022–23 season, Flames general manager Brad Treliving stated that Kylington would miss the start of training camp.
 In November 2022, Treliving stated that Kylington had returned to Sweden to attend to an undisclosed personal matter.
 By February 2023, Kylington did not return to the Flames and stayed in Sweden.
 He returned to the Flames' training camp the following season but was unable to participate due to personal matters.

 After missing the whole of the 2022–23 season, Kylington was eventually able to return to the Flames midway through the 2023–24 season, starting his first game in eighteen months on 25 January 2024.
 He appeared in 33 games, managing three goals and five assists.
 In recognition of his return to the lineup, he was voted a finalist for the Bill Masterton Memorial Trophy, awarded by the Professional Hockey Writers' Association to the player who "best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."

 As a free agent following the 2023–24 season, Kylington signed a one-year contract with the Colorado Avalanche on 5 August 2024.
 In the 2024–25 season, Kylington was continually hampered by injury in his tenure with the Avalanche, and was limited to just 13 games in posting one goal and three assists for four points.
 Approaching the NHL trade deadline, Kylington was originally traded by Colorado, along with Calum Ritchie and conditional first-round and third-round selections to the New York Islanders in exchange for Brock Nelson and William Dufour on 6 March 2025.
 He was immediately flipped by the Islanders to the Anaheim Ducks in exchange for future considerations.
-Kylington played out the remainder of the season with Ducks, registering 1 assist through 6 appearances.
+Kylington played out the remainder of the season with Ducks, registering one assist through six appearances.

-As a free agent from the Ducks, Kylington went un-signed over the summer.
-Approaching the season, he accepted an invitation from the Carolina Hurricanes to attend training camp on a professional tryout on August 28, 2025, but was cut near the end of the preseason.
+As a free agent from the Ducks, Kylington went unsigned over the summer.
+Approaching the 2025–26 season, he accepted an invitation from the Carolina Hurricanes to attend training camp on a professional tryout on 28 August 2025, but was cut near the end of the preseason.

-On 18 October 2025, Djurgårdens IF of the Swedish Hockey League (SHL) announced that it had signed Kylington to a one-year contract.
+On 18 October 2025, Djurgårdens IF of the Swedish Hockey League (SHL) signed Kylington to a one-year contract.